Update (2026-03-12): After hearing good things about restic, I added it to my backup strategy.

 Part 2 - Apps and services

-In my next post, I’ll show you how I manage setting up a new machine in just a few minutes with Bash scripts.
+In Part 2, I’ll show you how I manage setting up a new machine in just a few minutes with Bash scripts.
 I was heavily inspired by the way Omarchy works under the hood.